Saiteja-Goli/Blog---Application/README.md

 ## Introduction
-This application will allow users to Register, Login, Create, Edit, Delete, and Read blog posts.The project will be divided into backend and frontend components, and you will integrate them to create a seamless user experience.
+This application will allow users to Register, Login, Create, Edit, Delete, and Read blog posts.
+The project will be divided into backend and frontend components, and you will integrate them to create a seamless user experience.

 ## Project Type
 Frontend | Backend | Fullstack